22dareis2do/simple-web-crawler/README.md

-# simple-web-crawler
-Simple Web Crawler
+# Simple Web Crawler

+## About

+This is a simple web crawler that I have put together using javascript.